 - Definition Neuromyelitis Optica Or Devic'S Disease:

 - Dictionary Optica or Devic's disease - an autoimmune, inflammatory disorder in which a person's own immune system attacks the optic nerves and spinal cord.
-This produces an inflammation of the optic neurological complications of aids definition.
+This produces an inflammation of the optic neurological complications of aids meaning.